sadab-halim/Interview-Questions/README.md

 Here, = sign has got nothing to do with the assignment, and value 0 is not assigned to anything.
 It is used to simply tell the compiler that a function will be pure and it will not have anybody

+## What is use od \0 character
+‘\0’ (null character) is used to refer a null value.
+It is often used at the end of an array of character i,e string to indicate the termination of array.It holds a nothing,not even 0

+## Why ‘for’ loop is called a entry control loop?
+In case of for loop, the condition is satisfied first then the statements get executed.Due to entry time checking, for loop is called entry control loop.

+## What is the difference between the expression “++a” and “a++”?
+With ++a, the increment happens first on variable a, and the resulting value is used.
+This is called as Prefix increment.
+With a++, the current value of the variable will be used in an operation.
+This is called as postfix increment.

+## What are actual arguments?
+Ans-When you create and use functions that need to perform an action on some given values, you need to pass these given values to that function.
+The values that are being passed into the called functions are referred to as actual arguments.

 # OOPS

 ## What is Object Oriented Programming?